nanoix9/2019Papers/sa/knowledge-assist.md

 # Introduction

-## Overview
+## System Overview

 This system is an assisting service of knowledge extraction, aggregation, searching, and visualization .
 The ultimate goal of this system is to help people like to access and learn knowledge they want more efficiently.
 For example, a university student can use this system help their study by searching and exploring the concepts and theories relating to their study, or a researcher starting his/her research in a new area can use this system to get a quick and comprehensive understanding of the basis, methodologies, and state-of-art of the that area.

-## Motivation
+## Motivation & Purpose

 We are living in a data explosion time.
 We have numerous and rapid-growing amount of data every second, which, however, makes it more difficult than before to extract useful information from it, and even more to acquire real knowledge.
 For example, when someone gets started to do research on a new topic (that happens all the time), first s/he need to get familiar with the basic concepts in that topic, how its position in a bigger background, and how it is related to or different from other concepts.
 To do this, the researcher usually collects surveys in this topic or simply go to the Wikipedia page as a quick start.
 However, the researcher needs to go through many articles s/he gathered, select important parts and key concepts, and form a mental representation in the brain.
-So, what if we can do something better?
-What if we can create a system which helps in knowledge collecting, aggregating, and presenting in a more structured, intuitive and easier-to-understand way?
+Based on such consideration, it would be better and faster to understand if we can create a system which helps in knowledge collecting, aggregating, and presenting in a more structured, intuitive and easier-to-understand way.
 This will help the researcher shorten the boarding time, and get more comprehensive catching to a new area.

+## Process for creating the architecture (like ADD)

+## Organizational context

 # Architectural drivers